Ad

 }

-Example 1: Input user's age and check it is eligible for vote or not.
-283
+Example 1: Input the user's age and check if it is eligible for a vote or not. x

 #include<stdio.h>